 For feeding, you’ll also need something to catch the spit up.
 We never bothered with burping cloths, preferring to use hand towels.
 That’s a personal choice, but a burping cloth is definitely not necessary.

 We did make the mistake of buying a changing station with an enclosed baby bath.
-This clunker of a thing took up so much space and was only used for around 3 months.
+This clunker of a thing took up so much space in our tiny apartment and was only used for around 3 months.
 Don’t make the same mistake we did!

 I hope this minimalist baby list has been helpful.
 If you have any questions at all please add them in the comments and I’ll be sure to answer.